SURVEY & ARTILLERY (cont'd)

 CHAIX plane table

-the device (A) comprises:
+The device (A) comprises:

 1° a sliding table (B) with a rotating protractor (C)

-2° two rolls (D) on which a stripe of transparent paper (F) is wrapped around and on which the drawings are made.
+2° two rolls (D) on which a stripe of transparent paper (F)

-(copies can be ordered)
+(Copies of all docs can be ordered)

 Back to ALPHABETICAL SEARCH (Survey compasses)